JannikArndt/jannikarndt.github.io/content/blog/2017/01/talend_does_not_work.md

   author = "Jannik Arndt"
 +++

 I cannot believe that googleing “talend does not work” does not find *anything* helpful.
-With this entry I try to fill that void in the intenet.
+With this entry I try to fill that void in the internet.
 <!--more-->

 ## Fail 1: Download